shivannis/xandr-docs-public/xandr-docs/articles/curate/impression-counting.md

 ---
-title : Microsoft Curate - Impression Counting description : Learn how Xandr counts an impression, and records payment to the seller. ms.date : 11/14/2023
+title : Microsoft Curate - Impression Counting description : Learn how Microsoft Advertising counts an impression, and records payment to the seller. ms.date : 11/14/2023

 ---